 Kavitz earned a bachelor’s in Elementary Education and Reading Education in 2009 from Eastern Washington University and received National Board Certification in 2020.

-"I love learning, and I want to share that love with children, because learning is what's going to take anybody anywhere in their..." (read more)
+"I love learning, and I want to share that love with..." (read more)

 2012 M.A., Master of Science in Curriculum and Instruction: Reading, Black Hills State University